aderiyenko/veeam_trial/README.md

 If you click it, the resulting page will periodically (every minute, see packed js) call `api.exchangerate-api.com` API for the following exchange rate pairs:

 ![Exchange Rates](docs/images/exchange_rates.png)

+## Notes for the evaluation

+1. Of course the packed dockerfile is only for development purposes.
+I needed xdebug, so I extended the LTS mediawiki image and added xdebug extension.
+In prod it should not be used
+2. Tests are absent, but I should have written them
+3. No proper I18N